-The capital of the entire Basilicata region is Potenza, a university town with almost 70 000 inhabitants.
+The capital of the entire Basilicata region is Potenza, a university town with nearly 70 000 inhabitants.
 However, most visitors to Basilicata head elsewhere first - to the town of Matera.
 Let yourself be enchanted too!
 When you return from Nova Siri, Bari or Gallipoli, we definitely recommend a stop here.

 History and UNESCO